Lukkar90/Reference_Judge/README.md

 ![logs menu](https://github.com/Lukkar90/Reference_Judge/blob/docs/docs/images/logs.png)

-In this place, you can choose if logs are saved or not
+In this place, you can choose if errors logs are saved or not Errors logs are saved in the matched files output directory

 ## Help ℹ️

 ![help menu](https://github.com/Lukkar90/Reference_Judge/blob/docs/docs/images/help.png)

 It consists of:

 - How to use
 - About (program)